AditMulyadi/mini_wallet/README.md

 ### Postman

-You can import this _postman-collection.json_ inside the project folder as a collection to help you access the API.
+You can import this [Postman Collection](https://github.com/AditMulyadi/mini_wallet/blob/master/postman-collection.json) inside the project folder as a collection to help you access the API.
+Making sure that you include the token inside the header after getting the token authentication from the _INIT_ API.